What is Kado Ikebana ?

 Training

-Kado Ikebana teaches to accept the flow of endless change, inner and outer, to not be afraid of space, and to become a part of life celebrating the endless journey of discovery.
+We can learn that we have very little control over the greater force of nature if any at all.
+Kado Ikebana teachings can help us accept the constant flow of change in life, both inner and outer, to not be afraid of space, to become a relaxed part of life and enjoy the endless journey.

 History of Kado Ikebana past and present.